Hades948/mtg-inventory-manager/target/README.txt

 Updates:
 1.1.0
-- Cards with more than one face are now added properly ("Actions" -> "Refresh all card data" to update)
+- Cards with more than one face are now added properly ("Actions" -> "Refresh all card data" to update).